lichsimo/Pihole/README.md

 # Pihole Adlist, Whitelist, Blacklist collection
-also some usefull commands and in the future my wireshark vpn configuration
+Also some usefull commands and in the future my wireshark vpn configuration

 ## Adlist
 At the moment i am using 56 adlists.
 All sorted inside adlist.txt.